jojje/shapemask/Readme.md

 the above example script.*

 ## Why
-I created this because I watch talks a lot of recorded talks and webinars, but my eyes can't stand looking into a light bulb for an hour straight.
+Created this because I watch a lot of recorded talks and webinars, but my eyes can't stand looking into a light bulb for an hour straight.

 ## License
 Same base license as AviSynth; GNU GPL v2 or later.
-The included OpenCV files (in the cv directory) are licensed under BSD 3 clause.
+The included OpenCV files (in the cv directory) are licensed under 3 clause BSD.

 ## Contribute
 Fork it, hack away and send a pull request.